curityio/kubernetes-training/README.md

 - Use a development load balancer and get an external IP address.
 - Run the Curity Identity Server behind an API gateway.
-- Expose the admin UI and runtime endpoints using domain based URLs.
+- Expose admin and runtime endpoints using domain based URLs.
 - Use cert-manager to issue TLS certificates to enable HTTPS URLs.

 ### 3 - Final Curity Identity Server Tutorial